• Skip to Content

 Biography

-Jeffrey D. Perotti received his B.A. in Chemistry from Wabash College in 1983 and an M.S. in Computer Science from Indiana University in 1986.
-He taught computer science at DePauw University until 1992 before deciding to change careers.
+Jeff Perotti received a B.A. in Chemistry from Wabash College in 1983 and an M.S. in Computer Science from Indiana University in 1986, after which he taught computer science at DePauw University until 1992.
 In 1997 he received his O.D. degree from the Indiana University School of Optometry and completed a fellowship at Eye Surgeons of Indiana the following year.

-After working at a refractive surgery center in Indianapolis for several months, he shifted to the United States Public Health Service where he provided primary eye care to members of the Blackfeet Reservation in Browning, Montana, and to members of the San Carlos Apache Reservation in San Carlos, Arizona.
+He worked for the United States Public Health Service, providing primary eye care to members of the Blackfeet Reservation in Browning, Montana and to members of the San Carlos Apache Reservation in San Carlos, Arizona.

-He returned to Bloomington in June of 2001, and soon thereafter joined the faculty of the Indiana University School of Optometry part-time as Chief of Rural Health Clinics.
-In January of 2006, he became a full-time clinical assistant professor.
+He joined Indiana University School of Optometry part-time as Chief of Rural Health Clinics in June of 2001 and in January of 2006 became a full-time clinical assistant professor.

 • Intranet